Site icon Our Breathing Planet

 American Tiger Lily Physical Description

-Like most of its many relatives around the globe, the fabulous American Tiger Lily rarely fails to capture the attention of those who encounter it.
+Like most of its many relatives around the globe, the fabulous American Tiger Lily rarely fails to capture the attention of those individuals fortunate enough to encounter it.
 Unlike some of them, however, it doesn’t rely on its great beauty alone.
 That’s true since it also achieves a significant size.

-Typically, each plant produces a single erect, relatively thin stem.
-Despite its thin nature, its quite sturdy.
+Typically, each plant produces a single strongly erect, but relatively thin stem.
+Despite its narrow nature, its quite sturdy.
 Most achieve an average height ranging between 3 – 8 ft (0.91 – 2.44 m).
 Under ideals conditions, though, some specimens grow as tall as an astounding 10 ft (3 m).

-The primary stem also manifests a unique combination of attributes.
+The primary stem also usually manifests a highly unique combination of attributes.
 Its surface generally remains quite smooth to the touch, though it does often manifest a slightly mottled appearance.
-Meanwhile, the shorter stem of the leaves also show the exact same tendencies.
+Meanwhile, the shorter stem of the plant’s foliage also shows the same tendencies.

-That foliage develops as elongated and lance-shaped in design.
+Those same leaves evolved to develop as notably elongated and lance-shaped in design.
 It’s also most often arranged in whorls around the stem.
 These appear dark green in color and generally display prominent veins running through them.
 In length, they often reach up to 6 i (15 cm).

-Yet, it’s the gorgeous blooms of the American Tiger Lily that gather the most interest among most viewers.
+Yet, it’s without doubt the gorgeous blooms of the American Tiger Lily that gather the most interest among most of its viewers.
 Each stem usually produces between 3 – 7 flowers, but sometimes as many as 40 appear!
-When open, these measure an average width of about 3 in (7.6 cm).
+When open, these measure an average width equaling about 3 in (7.6 cm).

-Its color also tends to dazzle the eye.
-Intriguingly, this often varies widely between individual plants.
+Its color also tends to dazzle the eye of the observer.
+Intriguingly, this often varies quite widely between individual plants.
 This ranges from a deep shade of yellow to an reddish-orange shade, often considered a flame-color.
-The tips of the petals sometimes also show reddish-purple hues.
+The tips of the petals occasionally show slight reddish-purple hues.

 Source: http://tinyurl.com/btmx2y8b Photo: sonnia hill CCL: http://tinyurl.com/3ywffcfy